txus/rexpl/Readme.md

 (Read-Eval-Print Loop) à la IRB, so that anytime you can open a terminal, fire up **rexpl**, and start playing with instant feedback.

+This intends to be a fun tool to use when learning how to use Rubinius bytecode instructions, for example when bootstraping a new language targeting the Rubinius VM for the first time.

 Its main feature is **stack introspection**, which means you can inspect what the stack looks like after each step of your instruction set.

 ## How to use it?

 Needless to say, **rexpl** runs only on Rubinius.
 Thus, your first step is to install it.
-Go to the [rubinius website](http://rubini.us) to find how, or if you are using RVM, just follow [this instructions](http://beginrescueend.com/interpreters/rbx/).
+Go to the [Rubinius website](http://rubini.us) to find how, or if you are using RVM, just follow [this instructions](http://beginrescueend.com/interpreters/rbx/).

     $ gem install rexpl
     $ rexpl

 Now you should see a welcome banner and an IRB-like prompt, and you're good to go!
 Just start typing some [VM instructions](http://rubini.us/doc/en/virtual-machine/instructions/)